Unquenched Charmonium and Beyond: Interaction between hadrons involved in charmonia

 Notably, in this model, the parameters, such as cutoffs, that relate to the interaction between charmonia and Pomeron are previously fixed by the typical size of charmonia, i.e., $\sim \hbar c / \Lambda \approx 0.3$ fm, what are changed just the relative ratios that channels contribute to the scattering.
 Absolutely, such an approach obtain a new insight into the dynamical interaction between charmonia.
 However, the Pomeron itself is a phenomenological object, in addition, such a model is still a short-distance interaction, which may compete with, even be absorbed by the model parameters, gluon exchange, makes it hard to examine.

-To reveal the possible midrange or long-distance interaction between charmonia and explore the plausibility of the predicted $X(6200)$ in Ref.~\cite{Dong:2020nwy}, Ref.~\cite{Dong:2021lkh} proposed that two pion or two kaon exchange can also give considerable contributions in the scattering of charmonia, which can be seen as a hadronic level reflection of soft gluon exchange between charmonia as in Fig.~\ref{fig:twopiondiagram}.
+To reveal the possible midrange or long-distance interaction between charmonia and explore the plausibility of the predicted $X(6200)$ in Ref.~\cite{Dong:2020nwy}, Ref.~\cite{Dong:2021lkh} proposed that two pion or two kaon exchange can also give considerable contributions in the scattering of charmonia. \changelabel{It starts from the point that quarkonia can interact with gluonic fields through the instantaneous dipole moments, which are created when the quarkonium emits a gluon transitioning into a virtual color-octet state followed by an emission of a second gluon and a return to the original quarkonium state~\cite{Brambilla:2015rqa}.
+Then, this two gluons transition can be matched onto the chiral theory as a two-pion exchange in the isoscalar-scalar channel, which will result into long range forces in QCD~\cite{Brambilla:2015rqa,Fujii:1999xn}.
+After generalizing this point to the SU(3) symmetry, two-kaon exchange should also be possible.
+Thus, the scattering between two charmonia can be constructed }as in Fig.~\ref{fig:twopiondiagram}, \changelabel{and the reason why $\eta\eta$ channel is neglected is that it is not essential for the $f_0$ states, while two-kaon exchange can be related to $f_0(980)$ and two-pion exchange can be related to both $f_0(980)$ and $\sigma~(f_0(500))$~\cite{Dong:2021lkh}.}

-After the determinations on the coupling constants, such as $\alpha_{\psi(3686)J/\psi}$ and $\alpha_{J/\psi J/\psi}$, Ref.~\cite{Dong:2021lkh} gives the potential for $J/\psi J/\psi$ scattering and such potentials indicate that both two pion and two kaon exchanges can provide considerably attractive contributions.